fwaltrick/portfolio-luiz/README.md

 # Graphic Designer Portfolio

+<video src="https://github.com/usuario/repositorio/releases/download/v0.1/demo.webm" autoplay loop muted playsinline style="max-width:600px;"></video>

 A portfolio for graphic designer Luiz Dominguez, built with React, TypeScript, Tailwind, and a TinaCMS headless setup.
 The project's goal was to create a fast, accessible, and easily updatable platform that effectively showcases visual work to a bilingual (EN/DE) audience.

 The site is statically generated for optimal performance and uses a Git-based workflow for content management, allowing for real-time visual editing.
-The project is live at **[www.luizdominguez.com](https://www.luizdominguez.com)**.
+The project is live at **[luizdominguez.com](https://www.luizdominguez.com)**.

 # Core Features